 Placekey solves a number of industry problems, most notably:

-Of course, places themselves change -- and sometimes they merge with other places.
-Sometimes, two very different addresses resolve to the same place.
-And sometimes Placekey will have bugs (we are not perfect).Once you associate a Placekey on a place, we suggest pinging the Lineage API on that Placekey every 3-5 months which will return whether or not the Placekey has changed.
+Placekeys can change on a place for many reasons.
+We might get a better geocode (and the where part moves) or we might merge two places together into the same Placekey.
+And sometimes Placekey will have bugs (we are not perfect).
+Once you associate a Placekey on a place, we suggest pinging the Placekey API every 3-6 months which will return whether or not the Placekey has changed.
 In the case where it has changed, you would then re-ping the Placekey API on that place to get the new Placekey.

 Not at this time (but coming soon!).
 Right now, only places with postal addresses have a unique Placekey.